bradtaniguchi/IMSRoomRenter/NOTES.md

 Going to keep working on IMSAdmin.py, and PrintToFile.py Loads of code being put down for IMSAdmin!

+####-----UPDATE 1/15/16
+Worked on IMSAdmin.
+Still needs a few more touches for Month parsing and the Management handling.

+FINAL FEATURES
+-Add a Popupwindow with pictures of the rooms.
+-Fix Bug4

 =========================BUGS
 BUG1: [1/7/16] fixed!
 [1/11/16]
 Program doesn't display the corrent amount of students logged in, or out.